lsst-tstn/tstn-020/index.rst

 #.
 Once inside the CSC host, go to the location where the configuration is installed.
     This information can be found in the CSC documentation or in the `deployment documentation`_.
     You should be able to use regular linux command line commands (e.g. ``ls`` and ``cd``).
 #.
-Once in the configuration package, update the git repository and checkout the branch with the new configuration:
+Once in the configuration package, update the git repository and checkout the tag with the new configuration:

     .. prompt:: bash

       git fetch --all
-      git checkout -b tickets/DM-12345
+      git checkout tags/v1.4.0.alpha.1

 #.
 Once the branch is updated you can re-enable the component to load the new configuration.